Corey-Solomon/Azure-Terraform-Infrastructure-Provision/README.md

 ### 11. Creating a Network Interface in Azure with Terraform: <br/>
 ![Alt Text](images/example10.png) <br/>
- The NIC will receive it’s public ip address from the ip address I just created earlier.
+ The NIC will receive its public ip address from the ip address I just created earlier.